rickoneeleven/github-ai-context-builder/README.md

-# GitHub AI Context Builder
+# GitHub AI Context Builder - Auto-Versioning Test

 This Chrome extension allows users to select files from a GitHub repository and copy their combined content to the clipboard, formatted for use as context with AI models.
 It uses the GitHub API to fetch repository file trees and content.